-Alpha Epsilon Pi Official Philanthropy Program
+Alpha Epsilon Pi Official Philanthropies

 The Alpha Epsilon Pi Official Philanthropy Program (OPP) is committed to supporting Jewish causes to reinforce the Jewish ideal of Tikkun Olam - repairing the world.
 As an international fraternity, we recognize the role the Jewish people around the world have played in shaping our brothers’ lives.
 Through our philanthropic endeavors, Alpha Epsilon Pi strives to give back to the Jewish community using the Repair the World Fund to benefit organizations around the world.
 We aim to give back through the OPP and foster the development of our brothers into responsible citizens as they become the Jewish leaders of tomorrow.